 I Only Have Two Hands

 Two hands, one (semi-functional) brain, two eyes, and a shit ton of things to do.
-Having another set of any of the above regardless of reaching ability, practical knowledge, or ability to find things easily always has it’s benefits.
+Having another set of any of the above, regardless of reaching ability, practical knowledge, or ability to find things easily, always has it’s benefits.
 For starters, I don’t have an ounce of creative vision as far as interior design goes.
 I know, shocker right?
-Part of that is lack of caring, but most of it is because I just can’t picture what color would compliment the bright orange chainsaw/chainsaw gear in my bedroom.
+Part of that is lack of caring, but most of it is because I just can’t picture what color would compliment the bright orange chainsaw or chainsaw gear I have in my bedroom.
 I need major help.

-As I found out the other day, having a helping hand can also prevent you from being scammed while you’re on the phone with a really sneaky s.o.b.
-If I would’ve had someone else around to look up said bullshit, I wouldn’t be erasing my hard drive and changing all my passwords.
-Mutha fockers.
+Also, as I found out the other day, having a helping hand can also prevent you from being scammed while you’re on the phone.
+If I would’ve had someone else around to look up said bullshit, I wouldn’t be erasing my hard drive right and changing all my passwords.
+Mutha fuckers.

 That is a special kind of relationship, and it’s probably that subconscious sense of support and love that I miss the most.

 I haven’t been married for about 3 years now, and still every now and then, half asleep, I’ll roll over and wrap my arm around nothing but air.
-After which I become slightly awake and mutter something like; well, that was a pleasant little life fuck.
-Let me go back to sleep now and remember how totally alone I am.
+After which, I mutter something like, “Well, that was a pleasant little life fuck.
+Let me go back to sleep now and remember how totally alone I am.”
 Thanks old habits.
 I hope you die.

 2 > 1

-In conclusion, if you do have someone who fills all these needs for you, never forget to appreciate them and the little things they do for you.
-Because one day you’ll be driving down the road and no one will be there to grab the wheel so you can eat that leftover spaghetti without worry.
+In conclusion, if you do have someone who fills all these needs for you, never forget to appreciate them and all the little things they do for you.
+Because one day you’ll be driving down the road and no one will be there to grab the wheel so you can eat that leftover spaghetti you have.
 In which case, I hope you packed an extra set of clothes.